matuteiglesias/journal/content/Business/2024-07-01_Developed_strategy_for_electoral_process_moderniza.md

 **🕒 18:45–19:20**
 **🏷️ Labels**: Electoral Process, Modernization, Electronic Voting, Objections, Strategy
 **📂 Project**: Business
-**⭐ Priority**: MEDIUM

 ### Session Goal:
-The session aimed to develop a comprehensive strategy for modernizing the electoral processes at the Faculty of Exact and Natural Sciences (FCEN).
+The session aimed to develop a comprehensive [[strategy]] for modernizing the electoral processes at the Faculty of Exact and Natural Sciences (FCEN).

 ### Key Activities:
 - **Procedural Proposal:** Created a strategic template for presenting a declaration to modernize electoral processes, including a draft by the [[Data Science]] Degree Commission.
-- **Meeting [[Strategy]]:** Outlined a guide for discussing electoral process modernization, detailing an initial statement and presentation strategy.
+- **Meeting [[Strategy]]:** Outlined a guide for discussing electoral process modernization, detailing an initial statement and presentation [[strategy]].
 - **Handling Rejections:** Developed strategies for managing objections and rejections in resistant environments, proposing an informal and gradual approach to gain support.
 - **Objection Responses:** Prepared responses to anticipated objections regarding the proposal's viability and relevance to ensure understanding and acceptance.
 - **Electronic Voting Plan:** Detailed an action plan for implementing electronic voting systems, covering steps from planning to post-election evaluation.